Compliance Just Got Easier: Stay ahead of regulatory changes with instant notifications on updates that matter.

 FOUNDATIONAL LEARNING

 Wherever there is machinery, there is also the risk of mechanical hazards.
 Any operation in which material is cut, shaped, bored, or formed creates the potential for injury to employees.
-To protect employees from mechanical hazards, the Occupational Safety and Health Administration requires employers to implement the safeguarding methods necessary to prevent exposure to injury.
+To protect them from mechanical hazards, the Occupational Safety and Health Administration requires employers to implement safeguarding methods necessary to prevent exposure to injury.

 J. J. Keller is the trusted source for DOT / Transportation, OSHA / Workplace Safety, Human Resources, Construction Safety and Hazmat / Hazardous Materials regulation compliance products and services.
 J. J. Keller helps you increase safety awareness, reduce risk, follow best practices, improve safety training, and stay current with changing regulations.